jani-nykanen/knight-dreams/README.md

 - You may not:
 > Use the source code in a commercial product of any kind.
 This includes applications that cannot be accessed without a payment, but also applications that show ads when the application is running (for example, mobile games with ads).
+> Use the source code to train an AI.
+Not for any particular reason, I just want to see if the AI people actually read the source code licenses - or care about them.

 ASSETS (includes .png files):